digitalfabrik/entitlementcard/docs/production-setup.md

 #### iOS:
 - `open ./build/ios/archive/Runner.xcarchive`
+- go to "distribute app" and "custom" (XCode 15)
 - use manual signing and choose match appstore certificate
 - Navigate the dialog and finally distribute the app.
 This will create a release on Testflight.
 It may take a while until the new build will be listed.
 - Once apple has approved the Testflight release, the app can be “promoted”.